Pipetto-crypto/androBox/README.md

 # 3in1ProotX86Emus
 Exagear, box64 and box86 in the same proot rootfs.
-Already configured and ready to use
+Already configured and ready to use.
+Pretty much a WIP, expect bugs and some broken features

 # Requirments